On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Semantic data processing for EO applications

-Assigning a unique name to each pixel in an image is a basic task in computer vision known as semantic image processing.
 Achieving accurate categorization at the pixel level is crucial in applications like driverless cars, where the capacity to understand lane markings and precisely identify the position of objects is essential.
 However, the process of semantic segmentation may be complicated by barriers such as hidden objects or congested backgrounds.
 Notwithstanding these challenges, semantic segmentation offers benefits that go beyond autonomous vehicles.
 The technology enables the examination of medical images by identifying abnormalities, assists robots in navigating their surroundings, and improves video surveillance by detecting potentially troublesome behavior.
-Recent progress in deep learning has led to remarkable achievements in achieving precise precision at the pixel level.
+Recent progress in deep learning has led to remarkable achievements in achieving high precision at the pixel level \cite{younesi2024comprehensive}.
 However, its performance is inferior to that of normal satellite images when dealing with non-standard data such as point clouds and spectrum imaging.
 Likewise, a significant disparity in performance occurs when dealing with limited data sets.
 The lack of comprehensively classified, unconventional remote sensing data hinders the development and evaluation of innovative deep-learning methods.